pingfu/pingfu.github.io/_posts/2023-04-26-force-unique-column-in-a-google-sheet.md

 ---
 layout: post
-title: "Forcing uniqueness in single column on a Google Spreadsheet"
+title: "Forcing uniqueness in a single column on a Google Spreadsheet"
 date: 2023-04-26
 categories:
 tags: